University Teachers Association of Ghana

 The University Teachers Association of Ghana (UTAG) is a professional association for university teachers in Ghana that helps in bargaining for the welfare of lecturers across all public universities in Ghana.

 History

-It was formed in 1964 to cater for the needs and well-being of members.
+It was formed in 1964 to ycater for the needs and well-being of members.
 The body was formerly known as Ghana Association of University Teachers (GAUT), formed by the then expatriate senior members during the 1964/1965 academic year.
 It organized film shows, musical, dance and theatre performances to entertain members at weekends.

 In 1973, the name Ghana Association of University Teachers (GAUT) was changed to University Teachers Association of Ghana (UTAG) by senior members namely R.G.
 Baeta, John Hyde and Yeboah Amankwah which was purposely to clarify and change the whole conception of the association.